sofia819/ffxiv-map-link/README.md

 #### Notes

--   If the filter is empty or if all filter entries are disabled, it will watch all of the messages
+-   If the filter is empty or if all filter entries are disabled, it will watch all messages

 ## Commands